Assistant Professor

 We believe that students learn best through hands-on experience working with data and solving problems.
 Beginning with the first week of Introduction to Data Science and Analytics, you will write code to solve problems and build skills throughout the curriculum with the supportive mentorship of faculty members.

-Much of the hands-on learning in data science courses will be in the form of projects, which will be assembled into a portfolio that you can use to demonstrate your skills to potential employers.
+Much of the hands-on learning in data analytics courses will take the form of projects, which will be assembled into a portfolio that you can use to demonstrate your skills to potential employers.
 You will also be able to explore an interest in an external discipline by completing a senior capstone project in that area.

 The capstone project has the potential to be a signature portfolio piece that presents your skills in writing code or building models, your ability to communicate and your scope of scholarly interest.
 Whether you want to study biology, communication or philosophy, you will be encouraged to explore your passions through the lens of data.